turnhub/expression/README.md

 end
 ```

+## Doing releases

+Use the Github UI to create a new release and publish it.
+Make sure to update the
+`mix.exs` and `README.md` version references _before_ publishing otherwise hex.pm
+will complain and prevent you from publishing over an already existing released
+version.

+## Documentation

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)
 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can
 be found at [https://hexdocs.pm/expression](https://hexdocs.pm/expression).